linda-seiter/cmsc115_2252/week3/week3_lesson.md

 - **Loop Coverage:** The percent of loops that have been executed at least zero times, one time, and two or more times.

-The week#3 projects will be tested using white-box testing techniques.
+The week#3 projects will be tested using structural testing techniques.
 Each test case will specify:

 - the user input
 - a column per decision point